Ben Zion Tavger: Hebron

 In 1974, Tavger left Tel Aviv University and moved to Kiryat Arba.
 Soon he began to take part in the restoration efforts of historic sites in nearby Hebron.

 In 1975, a four-month-old baby, Avraham Nachson, who had died of Sudden infant death syndrome, was buried in the old Jewish cemetery in Hebron.
 Residents of Kiryat Arba began to arrange guard duty at the grave due to frequent vandalizing and Tavger volunteered.
 He began cleaning and restoring the cemetery and the nearby Tomb of Jesse and Ruth.

 Tavger was involved in identifying Jewish sites in Hebron destroyed during the Jordanian era, such as cleaning and excavation at the site of the Avraham Avinu Synagogue which had been torn down and its remains used as an animal pen for sheep and goats.

 Later years

 From 1975, Tavger taught at the Jerusalem College of Technology, where he established a laboratory with Naftali Eisenberg.

-Tavger died on July 22, 1983 and is survived by a wife and five sons.
+Tavger died on July 22, 1983.
 The area next to the Avraham Avinu Synagogue in Hebron is called "Kiryat Ben-Zion" in his memory.
 The street leading to the synagogue was also named after him.